 If you have any questions about origin and sustainability, I am happy to answer your questions personally.

-As a tailor, respect for human work has always been particularly important to me, which is why I have my jackets made in Poland and Germany.
+As a tailor, respect for human work has always been particularly important to me, which is why I now have my jackets made exclusively in Germany.
 I create individual orders, customizations and small series myself in my studio in Hückelhoven (NRW).